gregogolla/investrak-iicdocs/system-settings.md

 ### Date Range Table

-If the system has been set to track arrears the administrator will use this table to add, delete and maintain the range of dates and how much is expected for each active member.
+If the system has been set to track arrears, the administrator will use this table to add, delete and maintain the range of dates and how much is expected monthly for each active member.

 ![alt text](images/11.3.1_Date_Range_Table.png "Date Range table")